Archive for the ‘gay mother’ Category

 I sat in the car with my son not sure what to think.
 Part of me was glad that strangers would step up to make sure a child was safe. it was a like an episode of that hidden-camera show, “What Would You Do?” where actors play out some sort of unfair or dangerous social situation to see if passersby will intervene.
 Then again, the incident was a reminder of the assumptions some people make and their ignorance about alternative family structures.

 In the end, I decided I was glad that the men had approached me.
 If someone really had been abducting my son, then I’m glad someone risked their own comfort to approach a stranger to find out what was really happening.
 Also, the confrontation gave me the opportunity to educate the men about another family formation.
-So maybe next time they see two women with a child they will consider that the women might not be sisters, friends or co-workers but maybe they are, in fact, both the child’s moms.
+So maybe next time they see two women with a child they will consider that the women might not be sisters, friends or co-workers but partners.

 All in all, a happy ending.